crankler/awesome-lidar-curb-detection/README.md

 ### Todolist
 - [ ] Translate into English version
 - [ ] revise the details that not clearly here
+- [ ] add a lidar curb/boundary paper list pkg few days.
+- [ ] try to qualitatively contrast the different method
+- [ ] try to Quantitative comparison with few paper

 ---
 ### Compare results